-- 7.1 All disclosure must be made no later than 10.00 a.m. on the business day following the date of the transaction (see Note 5 to Rule 22). - 7.2 Where dealings have taken place on stock exchanges in the time zones of the United States and there may be difficulty in disclosing dealings by 10.00 a.m. the Executive should be consulted.
-In such cases, the Executive may allow disclosure to be made no later than 10.00 a.m. on the second business day following the date of the transaction. - 7.3 Where a client of a group's corporate finance department is involved in an offer or a whitewash transaction, the Executive requires the group to submit details of the group's aggregate holdings of relevant securities of the offeree company and, in the case of a securities exchange offer, the offeror, as at the close of business on the day the offer period commences or the whitewash transaction is announced.
+- 7.1 All disclosure must be made no later than 12.00 noon on the business day following the date of the transaction (see Note 5 to Rule 22). - 7.2 Where dealings have taken place on stock exchanges in the time zones of the United States, disclosure must be made no later than 12.00 noon on the second business day following the date of the transaction. - 7.3 Where a client of a group's corporate finance department is involved in an offer or a whitewash transaction, the Executive requires the group to submit details of the group's aggregate holdings of relevant securities of the offeree company and, in the case of a securities exchange offer, the offeror, as at the close of business on the day the offer period commences or the whitewash transaction is announced.
 In this regard long and short positions should not be netted off and details should include all program trades involving the underlying securities.
 The submission should be made by 5.00 p.m. on the day after the offer period commences or the whitewash transaction is announced.
 In cases of difficulty the Executive should be consulted.